rmarchal1/CAMMEL/README.md

 The CAlculated-Molecular Multipolar ELectrostatics (CAMMEL) software is an open-source graphical post-treatment software, interfaced with Molcas and OpenMolcas.
-Various features are implemented in this software such as :
+Various features are implementedin this software such as :\n
 — Wave function decomposition
 — Representation of the magnetization curve
 — Representation of the Ab initio Transition barriers